Sarah Palin's eldest son, Track, arrested on domestic violence charges: police

 According to the dispatch, Track Palin, an army veteran, took the acquaintance’s phone, preventing her from calling authorities.
 The acquaintance has not yet been identified.

 Upon arrival, officials said the 29-year-old “physically resisted troopers” while he was being arrested.
-He is now facing charges of fourth-degree domestic violence assault, interfering with a domestic violence report, resisting arrest, and disorderly conduct, according to the online dispatch.
+He is now facing charges of fourth-degree domestic violence assault, interfering with the report of a domestic violence crime, resisting arrest, and disorderly conduct, according to the online dispatch.

-In January 2016, Track was charged with assault, interfering with the report of a domestic violence crime, and possessing a weapon while intoxicated in connection with the incident.
+In January 2016, Track Palin was charged with assault, interfering with the report of a domestic violence crime, and possessing a weapon while intoxicated in connection with the incident.
+At the time, Palin’s girlfriend told law enforcement he punched her in the face.

 TWO POLICE OFFICERS DEAD AFTER SHOOTOUT IN MISSISSIPPI

-At the time, Palin’s girlfriend told law enforcement he punched her in the face.
-Then, in 2017, he was arrested for assaulting his father Todd.
+Then, in 2017, he was arrested after allegedly assaulting his father Todd.

 Time DeSpain, an Alaska State Troopers spokesman, was not immediately available for additional comment when contacted by Fox News on Saturday.